 The design concept for Bishop Elementary is grounded in the tenets of Universal Design and Equity.
 Every feature, every space, every opportunity has been designed to allow every user to have the same experience.
 This was of high importance to the school district, as Bishop is the home of the district-wide severe needs special education program.
 By focusing on the experience of these learners, Hord Coplan Macht designed a school that engages and supports all learners.

 The exterior landscape was carefully designed as an extension of the building.
-An exterior dining patio flows from the Dining Commons.
-The south facing exterior playground is a thoughtful collection of paths that create a variety of spaces, allowing all students to engage in a type of play they are interested in.
-Every component of the apparatus is fully accessible allowing every student the same opportunity to experience the joys of play and the outdoors.
+The south-facing fully-fenced play area is a thoughtful collection of paths that create a variety of inclusive spaces, allowing all students to engage in a type of play they are comfortable with.
+There is a mixture of sensory play, a music corner, and areas of “quiet time” for those students that become over-stimulated.
+Also, every component of the apparatus is fully accessible allowing each student the same opportunity to experience the joys of play and the outdoors.

 To learn more about the graphic design services Hord Coplan Macht provided for this project, click here.